OpenEvalProject/evals/manuscripts/elife-75804/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03rmrcq20 Department of Cellular and Physiological Sciences, Life Sciences Institute and Djavad Mowafaghian Centre for Brain Health, University of British Columbia Vancouver Canada
+1. Department of Cellular and Physiological Sciences, Life Sciences Institute and Djavad Mowafaghian Centre for Brain Health, University of British Columbia Vancouver Canada ([ROR:03rmrcq20](https://ror.org/03rmrcq20))
-2. https://ror.org/03rmrcq20 Life Sciences Institute Bioinformatics Facility, University of British Columbia Vancouver Canada
+2. Life Sciences Institute Bioinformatics Facility, University of British Columbia Vancouver Canada ([ROR:03rmrcq20](https://ror.org/03rmrcq20))

 † Corresponding author

 ## Abstract

-Protein S -palmitoylation is a reversible post-translational lipid modification that plays a critical role in neuronal development and plasticity, while dysregulated S -palmitoylation underlies a number of severe neurological disorders.
-Dynamic S -palmitoylation is regulated by a large family of ZDHHC palmitoylating enzymes, their accessory proteins, and a small number of known de-palmitoylating enzymes.
-Here, we curated and analyzed expression data for the proteins that regulate S -palmitoylation from publicly available RNAseq datasets, providing a comprehensive overview of their distribution in the mouse nervous system.
-We developed a web-tool that enables interactive visualization of the expression patterns for these proteins in the nervous system ( http://brainpalmseq.med.ubc.ca/ ), and explored this resource to find region and cell-type specific expression patterns that give insight into the function of palmitoylating and de-palmitoylating enzymes in the brain and neurological disorders.
-We found coordinated expression of ZDHHC enzymes with their accessory proteins, de-palmitoylating enzymes and other brain-expressed genes that included an enrichment of S -palmitoylation substrates.
+Protein S-palmitoylation is a reversible post-translational lipid modification that plays a critical role in neuronal development and plasticity, while dysregulated S-palmitoylation underlies a number of severe neurological disorders.
+Dynamic S-palmitoylation is regulated by a large family of ZDHHC palmitoylating enzymes, their accessory proteins, and a small number of known de-palmitoylating enzymes.
+Here, we curated and analyzed expression data for the proteins that regulate S-palmitoylation from publicly available RNAseq datasets, providing a comprehensive overview of their distribution in the mouse nervous system.
+We developed a web-tool that enables interactive visualization of the expression patterns for these proteins in the nervous system (http://brainpalmseq.med.ubc.ca/), and explored this resource to find region and cell-type specific expression patterns that give insight into the function of palmitoylating and de-palmitoylating enzymes in the brain and neurological disorders.
+We found coordinated expression of ZDHHC enzymes with their accessory proteins, de-palmitoylating enzymes and other brain-expressed genes that included an enrichment of S-palmitoylation substrates.
 Finally, we utilized ZDHHC expression patterns to predict and validate palmitoylating enzyme-substrate interactions.

 ## Introduction